Federvgh/MS3-Tango-Dictionary/README.md

 # CRUD

-As part of the milestone project this application can perform CRUD operations.
+As part of the milestone project this application can perform CRUD operations (Create, read, update, delete).

 ## Create